PARENT RESOURCES

 Maintenance Concerns in Residence Halls

 Your student may have questions or concerns about their residence hall room.
 The first person that the resident should speak with is their Resident Assistant.
 If University property is broken, or in need of repair, the resident assistant will assist your student by filling out a work order that will alert maintenance to the area of concern.
 The Residence Hall Director or the Director of Residence Life can also assist your student if they are unable to locate their RA.
-Maintenance requests can be submitted through the Rockford University Campus App or at the Residence Life website.
+Maintenance requests can be submitted through the Residence Life website.

 Conversation Starters:

-• Are there any damages to Rockford University property that you might be fined for?
+- Are there any damages to Rockford University property for which you might be fined?

 Rockford University Resources for your Student: